conduktor/conduktor-docs/src/pages/changelog/Console-1.33.0.md

 ````

 #### Support of Aiven service accounts
 We've added the support of Aiven service accounts in our API and CLI.
-For more information, please refer to the [Service account resource definition](/platform/reference/resource-reference/kafka.md).
+See [service account resource definition](/platform/reference/resource-reference/kafka.md) for details.

 Here's an example granting read and write access to the `click.event-stream.avro` topic and its schema.